 National 4-H Dairy Conference

-Teens 15-18 (on January 1 of the current program year) involved in the dairy or dairy goat projects may apply for this conference by completing the Connecticut 4-H Recognition Form by their county's May deadline.
+Teens 15-18 (on January 1 of the current program year) involved in the dairy or dairy goat projects may apply for this conference by completing the UConn 4-H Recognition Form by their county's May deadline.
 Those nominated at a county level go on to a statewide interview process.
 Those selected as delegates will travel to Madison, WI in September to meet with youth and adults from approximately thirty-five states.
 The conference provides an opportunity for youth to meet with members of the dairy industry and develop a better understanding of the production and marketing of dairy products as well as provide a broad understanding of careers available in the dairy industry.

 4-H Members interested in applying for both National 4-H Congress and National 4-H Conference may do so.
 Priority will be given however, to youth who have not had the opportunity to attend a national 4-H event.

 *costs paid for by the UConn 4-H Program do not include State Night Out, t-shirts, personal expenses, and extra night's stay.